drweissbrot/cs-hud/readme.md

 ### Fullscreen Windowed
 Alternatively, you can use a separate executable to overlay the HUD on top of CS.

+1. Make sure you've followed the instructions above.
+You should see a console window saying `CS HUD is active`.
-1. Download [`cs-hud-win32-x64.zip`](https://github.com/drweissbrot/cs-hud/releases/latest/download/cs-hud-win32-x64.zip) on Windows, or [`cs-hud-linux-x64.tar.gz`](https://github.com/drweissbrot/cs-hud/releases/latest/download/cs-hud-linux-x64.tar.gz) on Linux.
+1. Download [`cs-hud-overlay-win32-x64.zip`](https://github.com/drweissbrot/cs-hud/releases/latest/download/cs-hud-overlay-win32-x64.zip) on Windows, or [`cs-hud-overlay-linux-x64.tar.gz`](https://github.com/drweissbrot/cs-hud/releases/latest/download/cs-hud-overlay-linux-x64.tar.gz) on Linux.
 Extract all files.
-1. Run `cs-hud.exe` on Windows, or `cs-hud` on Linux.
+1. Run `cs-hud-overlay.exe` on Windows, or `cs-hud-overlay` on Linux.
 1. Open Counter-Strike, go to the Settings, `Video`, and set the `Display Mode` to `Fullscreen Windowed`.
 1. Find a match to spectate in CS.
 The HUD should now overlay your screen.
 1. If the HUD is on the wrong monitor, select it in the taskbar, and press `Win`+`Shift`+Arrow keys to move it to the correct monitor.